top of page

 Current Programs at SAUC of AZ

-Improved Method of English for Somali, Swahili, Arabic, Farsi, and Amharic Speakers
+Improved Method of English for Somali, Swahili, Arabic, Farsi, Dari, Pashto, and Amharic Speakers

 Early Literacy Classes